Unbabel/webpack-flask-starter/README.md

 [![CircleCI](https://circleci.com/gh/Unbabel/frontend-starter/tree/master.svg?style=svg&circle-token=97edd512a945d1412a5a0ff0ba51de509bd837db)](https://circleci.com/gh/Unbabel/frontend-starter/tree/master)

 This repo's goal is to get your project up and running faster.
 It uses Flask for the backend and Vue.js for the frontend, built with Webpack 4.
+The backend flask structure and setup is [Andre's Flask template project](https://github.com/andreffs18/flask-template-project)

 ## Quick start